15 Things to Tell Your Designer Before Starting a Project

 A designer will usually provide a presentation of how they plan to improve the existing website and their reasoning behind the changes.

-2. Ask Them About Their Discovery Plan and Research
+2. Discovery Plan and Research

 Thorough research is a must if your designer is to build a clear design strategy, considering the goals of your business, its audience, and what your website needs to achieve in the short and long term.